-Dawn Marie Dow is an assistant professor in the department of sociology at the University of Maryland, College Park.
+Dawn Marie Dow is an associate professor in the department of sociology at the University of Maryland, College Park.
 Dr. Dow received a PhD in sociology from the University of California, Berkeley.
 She also earned a JD from Columbia University, School of Law and a BA in sociology from Bryn Mawr College.
 Dr. Dow is the faculty director of the Critical Race Initiative which annually holds the Parren J. Mitchell Conference focused a topic through which scholars examines systemic inequality in contemporary society.
 She is also a Faculty Associate in the Maryland Population Research Center.

 PhDUniversity of California-Berkeley